-- What barriers and challenges exist around helpful behaviours, mental health and wellbeing? - Are your behaviour policies flexible or one size fits all?
-What are the functional implications of this? - What is your school doing well in this area? - What are some areas for further growth and awareness in your school setting - student, staff and community? - How could your school support autistic community connectedness and autistic pride for your autistic students?
+- What barriers and challenges exist around helpful behaviours, mental health and wellbeing? - Are behaviour policies flexible or one size fits all?
+What are the functional implications of this? - What could schools do in this area? - What are some areas for further growth and awareness in school settings - student, staff and community? - How could schools support autistic community connectedness and autistic pride for your autistic students?